Ep. #623: Medaria Arradondo, Bret Stephens, Rep. Ruben Gallego

 I thought that was the battle we spent six years fighting the Trump administration about, that you just couldn't say it was true, that you had sold 90% of your condominiums in your fabulous new development,

-That's why I think that there needs to be at least some discussion about how do you balance this out.
+That's what I think there needs to be at least some discussion about how do you balance this out.
+But, you know,

-turning newspapers into, you know, absolute ideological rags, I think, is not the way to go either.
+turning newspapers into absolute ideological rags, I think is not the way to go either.

 I do think that that creates a downward effect that really, I don't know if it actually destroys the country, but certainly could aid to a point where I think we just don't want to be in that situation.